dotnet/arcade/Documentation/Darc.md

 ##### Toolset
-- **Arcade SDK or other arcade packages** - These packages are not customer facing and do not not ship as part of the product.
+- **Arcade SDK or other arcade packages** - These packages are not customer facing and do not ship as part of the product.
 - **dotnet/corefx's dependency on Microsoft.NETCore.App** - This is a circular
   dependency for testing purposes.